DAMM-Cap/DAMM-Documentation/docs/toolkit/funds.md

 ```

-- **Mother-Child**: Funds can be structured in a mother-child hierarchy where one Safe (mother) directly owns and manages multiple sub-Safes (children), enabling:
+- **Mother-Child:** Funds can be structured in a mother-child hierarchy where one Safe (mother) directly owns and manages multiple sub-Safes (children), enabling:
   - Better risk encapsulation through isolation
   - Cleaner separation of responsibilities across different strategies